SCohenLab/infer-subc/README.md

 Cloning `infer-subc` is necessary if you are going to do any of the following:

 - Run segmentation or quantification using the provided `sample data`
-- Run many or all segmentation workflows using Jupyter Notebooks instead of the `Napari plugin`
-- If you want to dive into the underlying code
+- If you want to modify the underlying code for specific use cases

 To clone this repository, navigate to the location on your computer via command line where you want the clone of repository to be downloaded.
 Then: